 What is the difference between Paper Panache patterns and others?

 Paper Panache paper piecing is pretty similar to other paper-pieced patterns out there.
 It does tend to be more detailed, which means more pieces and sections.
 Remember, the beauty of paper piecing is that you can add small pieces as easily as large ones.

 Please note that most Paper Panache patterns do not include printed 1/4" seam allowances.
-Sections are cut apart on the heavy lines, and after paper piecing sections are pinned along seam lines and sewn back together.
+Sections are cut apart on the heavy lines, and seam allowances are added as you go.
+After paper piecing sections are pinned along seam lines and sewn back together.
 Patterns do look less intimidating once you cut them apart.

 Are your patterns easy enough for beginners?
 Do you have a difficulty rating?

 These patterns do assume some previous paper- or foundation-piecing experience.
 If pressed, I would say they are intermediate.

 Whether these patterns are "easy enough for a beginner" depends completely on the beginner.
 If you've done any multi-section paper piecing before, it is identical.
 A potential difference may be that sections are pinned and sewn back together along the paper edges (rather than sewn on a line through the paper).
 I have had a few beginners write to tell me they did their first paper piecing using one of the Mystery Blocks... and one or two who have gone straight for the Advent Nativity.

 See How-tos.
 (I heartily recommend the Butterfly Trick.)